 Federal law provides specific employment protections to individuals with cancer.
 The Family Medical Leave Act (FMLA) entitles covered employees to 12 weeks of unpaid leave per year when they or a family member is sick with cancer.
 FMLA protections require that employers continue to provide covered employees with the same level of health insurance while on leave.

-If you leave your job or are laid off, a federal law called The Consolidated Omnibus Budget Reconciliation Act (COBRA) provides most employees the right to keep their health insurance, although premiums must be paid by the employee.
+If you leave your job or are laid off, a federal law called the Consolidated Omnibus Budget Reconciliation Act (COBRA) provides most employees the right to keep their health insurance, although premiums must be paid by the employee.
 The Americans with Disabilities Act (ADA) provides significant additional workplace, housing and educational rights.
-State and local laws provide individuals with cancer with additional protections and rights.
+State and local laws may also provide individuals with cancer with other protections and rights.

-Oncology social workers are licensed professionals who can help you understand and apply for benefits you may qualify for.
+Oncology social workers are licensed professionals who can help you locate, understand and apply for benefits.
 A CancerCare oncology social worker can help you find resources that fit your needs.
-To learn more, visit www.cancercare.org or read CancerCare’s fact sheet titled, “Patients’ Bill of Rights and HIPAA.”
+To learn more, visit www.cancercare.org, or call 800-813-HOPE (4673).

 CancerCare’s LegalHealth Clinic